 The program is structured to have the offender pay the cost of the monitoring, so the program is essentially free to counties and taxpayers.

 The program verifies what Montana judges have consistently required of DUI defendants – that they stay out of bars and places where alcohol is served and that they abstain from drinking.
 The 24/7 Program verifies that offenders are complying with judges orders.
+Consistent monitoring, clear expectations and immediate accountability for any infraction are key components to the programs success.

 It is simple, low-cost and effective.